quickapps/docs/en/designers/view-modes.rst

 .. code:: php

-    ViewModeRegistry::uses('machine-name');
+    <?php ViewModeRegistry::uses('machine-name'); ?>

-As view modes are frequently switched at controller side (before content is rendered), in order to make this process easier QuickAppsCMS provides a few controller methods for handling with view modes.
+As view modes are frequently switched at controller side (before content is rendered), in order to make this process easier QuickAppsCMS provides a few controller methods for working with view modes.
 For instance, in any controller
 action:

 .. code:: php

+    <?php
+        // some controller
         public function myAction()
         {
             // action logic
             $this->viewMode('machine-name');
         }

 For more information check ``QuickApps\View\ViewModeAwareTrait`` API.

+**NOTE**: QuickAppsCMS automatically sets the proper view-mode depending on the content being rendered.

 .. meta::
     :title lang=en: View Modes